voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 .. include:: ../substitutions.rst
 .. default-role:: code

-FiftyOne provides native support for exporting a |Dataset2|_ to disk in a variety of common formats.
+FiftyOne provides native support for exporting datasets to disk in a variety of :ref:`common formats <Supported formats>`, and it can be easily extended to export datasets in :ref:`custom formats <Custom formats>`.

 Basic recipe
 ------------